Innixma/autogluon-benchmarking/autogluon_utils/benchmarking/openml/README-automlbenchmark.txt

-The OpenML AutoML Benchmark is run using the following repository which you should clone: https://github.com/Innixma/automlbenchmark
+The OpenML AutoML Benchmark is run using the following repository which you should clone and use the autogluon-test branch: https://github.com/Innixma/automlbenchmark

+Example:

+cd workspace
+git clone -b autogluon-test https://github.com/Innixma/automlbenchmark.git

 To run automlbenchmark, you must first create an AMI using EC2 instance on which you have already executed the bash script: benchmarking/baselines/install.sh which installs all the requisite packages.